 Across participants, power settings greater than 50% resulted in lower COT, but the best tested power setting was actually higher than the prosthetist-chosen setting.

-In fact, on average, the setting that minimized energy costs corresponded to approximately double the net ankle work of the biological ankle.
-So while powered ankles may be more beneficial than passive prosthetics, amputees can actually increase their activity level when prosthetists change their goal from achieving approximate biological kinetics to minimizing metabolic costs.
+In fact, on average, the power setting that minimized energy costs corresponded to approximately double the net ankle work of the biological ankle.
+So while powered ankles may be more beneficial than passive prosthetics, amputees can actually increase their activity level when prosthetists change their goal from achieving approximate biological ankle kinetics to minimizing metabolic costs.